Pine Tree Players

 • Take direction – The director may give you various directions as you audition– for instance, “open up more,” or “try acting this section as though…” Take the direction!
 No matter how outlandish it may seem, the director has a purpose for asking, and showing you can do as they ask on demand is a plus.
 It’s also possible the director may cut you off part way through your piece.
 This is not a bad thing, it just means that they have seen what they need to see.

-• It’s OK to be nervous – Don’t worry about being nervous.
-Just about everyone is nervous.
-Do your best to smile and have a good time.
+• It’s OK to be nervous – Just about everyone is nervous.
+Do your best to smile, breathe, stay relaxed and have a good time.

 The director(s) will ask questions to learn more about you or get clarity on something you shared in your audition registration form.
-It is essential that you answer all of these questions truthfully so you are set up for success.
+It is essential that you answer all of these questions truthfully so that everyone involved is set up for success.
 Be prepared to answer questions such as:

 • What is your availability for rehearsals?
 Please be prepared to provide any dates you are not available as this helps with scheduling if you are cast.
 We can work around minor conflicts, which is why it is important to list all known conflicts ahead of time.
 Actors must be available for all performances.
 If you have a conflict with a performance date, please do not audition.